[Present your bodies…]

 This part makes me smile because Andrew has a similar story of being left behind at church, though he, unlike Jesus, didn’t choose or particularly prefer this.
 Apparently, it’s not unheard of for parents to lose track of their children, but in this case it took Mary and Joseph three days to find Jesus!
 If it had taken three days for Andrew’s parents to find him, I’m sure he wouldn’t have been amused.
 In fact, when he does tell this story he doesn’t sound very amused at all.
 (He says this is because it happened to him twice.
 As he puts it, “They forgot me.”
 If you could only see his face when he says this… not amused.)

 No Ordinary Child

 Jesus, however, was no ordinary child, but it seems that this wasn’t fully understood by Mary and Joseph who were beside themselves with worry when they found Him in the temple with the religious teachers.
-At the temple, Jesus was listening and asking questions.
+So, what was Jesus doing at the temple?
+He was listening and asking questions.

 Even at this young age Jesus had already grown in wisdom, and the teachers who were listening to Him were quite amazed.
-Mary and Joseph, too, were quite amazed.
+Mary and Joseph were amazed too.
 Mary said to Jesus, “Why did you do this?
 Your father and I were very worried about you.”
 Jesus then answers them with a question.
 This, too, makes me smile because it’s just like Jesus to lead with a question!
 So Jesus answer was, “Why did you have to look for me?
-You should have known that I must be where my Father’s work is! “ (Luke 2:49 ) Though we, as followers of Christ, may understand what Jesus is saying here, Mary and Joseph didn’t know what Jesus meant.
+You should have known that I must be where my Father’s work is! “ (Luke 2:49 ) Though we, as His followers, may understand what Jesus is saying here, Mary and Joseph didn’t know what Jesus meant.
 He was born to be a Savior.
 So Jesus was already hard at work.